schoobani/novel-graph-app/README.md

-# Karamazov Brothers Novel Graph App
+## Karamazov Brothers Novel Graph App

-here lies description.
+This is a reactjs app to visualise the Brothers Karamazov interactions graph generated with ChatGPT.
+Read More about it [here](https://github.com/schoobani/novel-graph).